programminghistorian/jekyll/lessons/api-data-in-r-with-httr.md

 ```
-These JSON object arrays are still complicated, but could be analyzed in R by digging into the lists, manipulating the data further and soon we'd be charting the rise and fall of kittens wearing costumes throughout American History, or analyzing which DPLA partner libraries have the best collections of kitten costume material.
-You are limited only by your imagination.
+These JSON object arrays are still complicated, but could be analyzed in R by digging into the lists, manipulating the data further and soon we'd be charting the rise and fall of kittens wearing costumes throughout American History.. analyzing which DPLA partner libraries have the best collections of kitten costume material, etc...

 But we have simpler ways to access the DPLA's API without having to do all the data munging legwork.
 With [Rmetadata](https://github.com/ropensci/rmetadata), there are easier functions for the kinds of searches we'd like to use to delve into the DPLA's data and make more serious historical searches.